greattomar/DTC-for-Three-Phase-Induction-Motor/README.md

 c. **Hysteresis Comparators**: Two-level comparators for torque and three-level comparators for flux that compare the estimated values with the reference commands.
 d. **Optimal Switching Table**: Selects the appropriate inverter voltage vector based on the outputs from the hysteresis comparators and the current flux sector.

+### Optimal Switching Table Logic

+The core of the control strategy is the optimal switching table, which is implemented in an **Embedded MATLAB Function** block.
+This code determines which voltage vector the inverter should apply based on the digitized errors from the torque and flux hysteresis controllers, as well as the current stator flux sector.

+The complete implementation is shown in the embedded GitHub Gist below:

 <script src="https://gist.github.com/greattomar/35a14e939093ce76a17e7cace8ee59ca.js"></script>